Configure EIGRP redistribution settings

 • RIP—Redistributes routes discovered by the RIP routing process to EIGRP.

 • Static—Redistributes static routes to the EIGRP routing process.
-Static routes that fall within the scope of a network statement are automatically redistributed to EIGRP; you do not need to define a redistribution rule for them.
-However, when redistributing static routes that point to VTI interfaces in EIGRP, you must specify the metric.
-For static routes pointing to other types of interfaces, specifying the metric is not required.
+Static routes within a network statement scope automatically redistribute to EIGRP, without additional rules.
+Specify the metric when redistributing static routes to VTI interfaces in EIGRP.
+You do not need to specify the metric for static routes pointing to other types of interfaces,

 • Connected—Redistributes connected routes (routes established automatically by virtue of having IP address enabled on the interface) to the EIGRP routing process.
 Connected routes that fall within the scope of a network statement are automatically redistributed to EIGRP; you do not need to define a redistribution rule for them.

 • OSPF—Redistributes routes discovered by the OSPF routing process to EIGRP.
-If you choose this protocol, the Match options on this dialog box become available under Optional OSPF Redistribution:
+If you select this protocol, the Match options on this dialog box become available under Optional OSPF Redistribution:

 • Internal—Routes that are internal to a specific AS.